nickym11111/assignment4/res/README.txt

 1. DailyStock Class:
 Holds the daily stock data with information such as ticker symbol, date, open, high, low, close, and volume.
 This class allows users to receive any specific information about a stock on a specific date.
+Due to not needing to make any changes to implement our new features we did not to add a new class and extend this class we continued to use our original version.

 2. StockShare Class:
 The StockShare class facilitates the management of individual stock holdings within a portfolio, allowing for easy retrieval.
 This class offers to retrieve data such as the stock and the amount of shares associated with that stock.
+Due to not needing to make any changes to implement our new features we did not to add a new class and extend this class we continued to use our original version.

 3. Portfolio Class:
 The Portfolio class manages a collection of stock shares, allowing users to add and retrieve shares of various stocks